patrickbucher/stat/notizen/ipython.md

     - `Plain`: most compact, least information
     - `Context`: more information
     - `Verbose`: most detailed output
+- `%load_ext`: load the extension with the given name
+- `%%file`/`%%writefile`: write the following code section to a file with the given file name `-a` for appending instead of overwriting

 To get help on a magic command, use the question mark notation as with any other command.
 Example: `%rerun?` shows the documentation for the `%rerun`